-The Trustees, with guidance from Kerr Henderson (Consultants and Actuaries) Limited, have chosen Legal and General Investment Management ("LGIM") to be the Fund's Investment Manager.
+The Trustees, with guidance from their Investment Adviser, have chosen Legal and General Investment Management ("LGIM") to be the Fund's Investment Manager.
 LGIM is authorised and regulated by the Financial Conduct Authority.
 LGIM's investment objectives for each fund are as follows: